cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

     ![Reference Architecture](images/oms-route.png)

-32. Navigate to `Secrets` in the `gitops-sterling-oms` namespace, and find the `admin-user-details` secret.
-Copy the value of `initial_admin_password` key inside of that secret.
+32. Navigate to `Secrets` in the `gitops-sterling-oms` namespace, and find the `ibm-oms-ent-prod-oms-secret` secret.
+Copy the value of `admin_password` key inside of that secret.

 33. Go back to the Sterling OMS instance that you opened in a separate window.
 Log in using the username `admin` with the password copied in the previous step.